The Science of

 When we talk about focus, we are looking at three distinct capabilities:

 These abilities are interconnected with the other Executive Functions in the frontal lobe, such as working memory, reasoning, and decision-making.
-Neuroscientific research on Neural Efficiency shows that as as people become more skilled at a task, the brain actually uses less energy to perform the same task.
+In the litterature it is well established that these functions can be trained and improved with neurofeedback.
+[4] [5]

 Use It or Lose It

 In neuroscience, this is known as Long-Term Depression — if neural pathways aren't activated, the brain prunes them.
-Common practice is to train with higher intensity to initial density to build up these pathways, while occasional maintenance sessions ensure the connections remain strong and efficient.
+Common practice is to train with higher intensity to build up these pathways, while occasional maintenance sessions ensure the connections remain strong and efficient.

 Real-World Evidence